-Where to go on East African safari in January? – January and February are the months of holidays, mostly winter break holidays and many travellers are looking for safaris/holidays all over the world but if you are looking for a winter break safari in January and February, we have done a handy guide and please red this blog post and you choose where to go on East African safari in January.
+Where to go on East African safari in January? – January and February are the months of holidays, mostly winter break holidays and many travelers are looking for safaris/holidays all over the world but if you are looking for a winter break safari in January and February, we have done a handy guide and please red this blog post and you choose where to go on East African safari in January.

-Our answer to your question is, yes the African Continent and East Africa in particular is a clear option for magnificent experience and holiday.
+Our answer to your question is – yes the African Continent and East Africa in particular is a clear option for magnificent experience and holiday.
 Gorilla trekking, savannah safari animals, big cities and sandy beaches give fantastic and the best experience with a lovely break from the cold months back home.

 Basing on our experience, Great Adventure Safaris gives you inspirations and recommendations for your East African holiday in January.

 Tanzania safari in January